vinyldns/vinyldns/README.md

 1. Ensure that you have [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/)
 1. Clone the repo: `git clone https://github.com/vinyldns/vinyldns.git`
 1. Navigate to repo: `cd vinyldns`
-1. Run `bin/docker-up-vinyldns.sh`.
-This will start up the api at `localhost:9000` and the portal at `localhost:9001` along with their dependencies, ping the API on `http://localhost:9000/ping` and the portal on `http://localhost:9001`, and notify you if either failed to start.
+1. Run `.bin/docker-up-vinyldns.sh`.
+This will start up the api at `localhost:9000` and the portal at `localhost:9001`
 1. To stop the local setup, run `./bin/remove-vinyl-containers.sh` from the project root.

 Things to try after VinylDNS is running: